abdullahdotnet/IntroToDataScince/README.md

 # IntroToDataScince
-In this repositary we will practice git and github
+I use this repositary to teach students practical implementation of Git and Github